hyperledger-archives/sawtooth-core/docs/source/architecture/injecting_batches_block_validation_rules.rst

 The following rules are defined:

 NofX
-  Only N transaction of transaction type X may be included in a block.
+  Only N transactions of transaction type X may be included in a block.
 The first argument must be an integer.
 The second argument is the name of a transaction family.
 For example, the string
   ``NofX:2,intkey`` means allow only two IntegerKey transactions per block.